Tamas-Gavlider/MyVault/README.md

 - Each entry includes details such as the transaction type (e.g., Deposit, Withdraw, Sent, Received), amount, date, and status.
 - 6 records per page, allowing users to navigate through their history without overwhelming the interface.
 ![Transactions history](/docs/screenshots/transactions-history.png)
-- Users can move between pages using Next and Previous buttons or jump to specific pages.
+- Users can move between pages using Next and Previous buttons.
 - Users can filter transactions based on a specified range of amounts.
 - Transactions can be filtered within a specific date range to focus on relevant periods.
 - Users can refine results by selecting a specific type of transaction: